ibm-cloud-docs/workload-protection/cspm-implement.md

 ## Before you begin
 {: #cspm-implement-prereqs}

-Before you get started, you have the following requirements:
+Before you get started, make sure you have the following requirements completed:

-- You have at least assigned the `Manager` role for the [{{site.data.keyword.appconfig_short}} service](/docs/app-configuration?topic=app-configuration-ac-service-access-management).
-This is required to enable service configuration reading that is required for {{site.data.keyword.cloud_notm}} CSPM.
+- You have assigned at least the `Manager` role to the [{{site.data.keyword.appconfig_short}} service](/docs/app-configuration?topic=app-configuration-ac-service-access-management).
+This is required for the CSPM to enable service configuration.
 - You already have a {{site.data.keyword.sysdigsecure_short}} instance or enough permissions to create a new instance.
 - Permissions to create and manage trusted profiles.

-## Integrating to an existing {{site.data.keyword.sysdigsecure_short}} instance using the UI
+## Integrating with an existing {{site.data.keyword.sysdigsecure_short}} instance
 {: #cspm-implement-ui-existing}
 {: ui}